usdoj-crt/beta-ada/_pages/_resources/web-rule-first-steps.md

 The Department has published materials to help you understand the requirements of the rule.

-- If you want a basic introduction to the rule: Check out the Fact Sheet.
+- **If you want a basic introduction to the rule:** Check out the [Fact Sheet](https://www.ada.gov/resources/2024-03-08-web-rule/).

-- If you work for or with a state or local government and want to better understand how the rule applies to you: Check out the Small Entity Compliance Guide.
+- **If you work for or with a state or local government and want to better understand how the rule applies to you:** Check out the [Small Entity Compliance Guide](https://www.ada.gov/resources/small-entity-compliance-guide/).

-- If you want a detailed explanation of all of the rule’s requirements: Check out the full rule, which includes an Appendix that explains in detail what the rule means.
+- **If you want a detailed explanation of all of the rule’s requirements:** Check out the full [rule](https://www.ada.gov/assets/pdfs/web-rule.pdf), which includes an Appendix that explains in detail what the rule means.

-If you want to understand your public entity’s other obligations under the ADA: Continue to explore ada.gov, which has more information about public entities’ obligations to provide reasonable modifications, ensure effective communication with individuals with disabilities, and provide individuals with disabilities an equal opportunity to access their services.
-The Topics and Resources pages may be especially helpful.
+- **If you want to understand your public entity’s other obligations under the ADA:** Continue to explore ada.gov, which has more information about public entities’ obligations to provide reasonable modifications, ensure effective communication with individuals with disabilities, and provide individuals with disabilities an equal opportunity to access their services.
+The [Topics](https://www.ada.gov/topics/) and [Resources](https://www.ada.gov/resources/) pages may be especially helpful.

 ## Action Step 2: Figure out when you need to be fully compliant with the rule

 The deadline for complying with the rule generally depends on the population of your state or local government.
 After the deadline, your state or local government needs to make sure that it continues complying moving forward.
 Here are the compliance deadlines:

-- State or local governments with a population of 50,000 or more persons:
+- **State or local governments with a population of 50,000 or more persons:**
     - Compliance deadline: April 24, 2026

-- State or local governments with a population of 0 to 49,999 persons:
+- **State or local governments with a population of 0 to 49,999 persons:**
     - Compliance deadline: April 26, 2027

-- Special district governments:
+- **Special district governments:{% fn 2 %}**
     - Compliance deadline: April 26, 2027

 Your public entity’s population is:
+{% list check_circle %}

-- Calculated in a specific way, as shown below, using data from the United States Census Bureau.
+{% list_item %}Calculated in a specific way, as shown below, using data from the United States Census Bureau.
+{% endlist_item %}
+{% endlist %}

 Your public entity’s population is NOT:

+{% list cancel %}
-- Always the same as the number of people your public entity serves.
+{% list_item %}Always the same as the number of people your public entity serves.
+{% endlist_item %}
-- Determined by the number of employees your public entity has.
+{% list_item %}Determined by the number of employees your public entity has.
+{% endlist_item %}
+{% endlist %}

 {% details How to calculate the population of your state or local government for purposes of figuring out your compliance deadline: %}
-If, after reviewing the instructions below, you’re still not sure what your public entity’s population is, you can call the ADA Information Line.
+If, after reviewing the instructions below, you’re still not sure what your public entity’s population is, you can call the [ADA Information Line](https://www.ada.gov/infoline).
 See the “ADA Information Resources” section of this resource for more information about the ADA Information Line.

 {% details A. If your public entity has a population in the 2020 decennial Census, use that population. %}
-You can see if your public entity’s population is in the 2020 decennial Census by searching for the name of your public entity.
+You can see if your public entity’s population is in the [2020 decennial Census](https://data.census.gov) by searching for the name of your public entity.

 Example:
 A county has a population of 1 million in the 2020 decennial Census.
 The county’s population for purposes of this rule is 1 million.
 The county needs to comply with this rule by April 2026.
 {% enddetails %}

 {% details B. If your public entity is an independent school district, use your school district’s population in the 2022 Small Area Income and Poverty Estimates. %}
-You can find your independent school district’s population in the 2022 Small Area Income and Poverty Estimates by looking at the data for your state.
+You can find your independent school district’s population in the [2022 Small Area Income and Poverty Estimates](https://www.census.gov/data/datasets/2022/demo/saipe/2022-school-districts.html) by looking at the data for your state.

 Example:
 An independent school district has a population of 1,000 in the 2022 Small Area Income and Poverty Estimates.
 The independent school district’s population for purposes of this rule is 1,000.
 The independent school district needs to comply with this rule by April 2027.